-The customer data platform (CDP) is one of the fastest-growing categories of business technology today.
-To understand why, you have to look at some of the underlying challenges across many industries related to data, AI, and personalization.
+The customer data platform (CDP) is one of the fastest-growing categories of marketing technology today.
+According to the 2020 State of Marketing Report, 86% of marketers are increasing or maintaining their use of CDPs.
+To understand why, you have to look at some underlying challenges in marketing related to data and personalisation.

 What does a customer data platform do?

-Customers want the interactions they have on a company’s website to translate to their mobile app experiences and in-store visits.
-And they want everything updated in real time, so their current needs are being met on every channel.
-The problem is that, for most companies, those environments operate from different data sets that are trapped in applications, spreadsheets, and data warehouses or lakes — even though the customer is the same.
+Customers expect the interactions they have on a company’s website to translate to their mobile app experiences and even in-store visits.
+They want everything updated in real time, so their current needs are being met on every channel.
+The problem is that, for most companies, those environments operate off of different datasets — even though the customer is the same.

-As customers move from channel to channel and across different departments, they expect their experiences to be consistent and “in the moment.”
-Most customer journeys involve three or more different channels (email, web, and mobile app, for example).
-Customers tend to move seamlessly and quickly between these channels, as well as experiences with sales, service, commerce, and connected devices.
-Many companies, however, don’t have these data environments synced up.
+As customers move from channel to channel, they expect their experiences to be consistent and ‘in the moment’.
+Most customer journeys involve three or more different channels (email, web, and mobile app), and customers tend to move seamlessly and quickly between these channels.
+Most companies, however, don’t have these data environments connected in real time.

-The result is a disconnected experience for consumers and the lack of a unified customer profile for you to bring an individual customer’s context into every moment.
+The result is disconnected experiences for consumers and the lack of a single source of customer data for companies.

 How does a customer data platform work?

 The first thing CDPs do is connect all of a company’s customer data in a single place.
-That means not only stitching together a single customer ID from many different customer interactions, but also tying together customer identity, transactional, preference, and behavioral data from the customer journey, like marketing, sales, service, and commerce platforms.
+That means not only stitching together a single customer ID from many different customer interactions, but also tying together databases that traditionally don’t share data, like marketing clouds, service software, and ecommerce engines.
+We call that customer resolution.

-The next thing CDPs have to do is reconcile our identities for our known customers (like email and mobile numbers) with what we know about customers before they share their data (anonymous cookies and mobile device IDs, as an example).
+Next, CDPs match the data we have about our customers (like email and mobile numbers) to what we could find out about them (anonymous cookies and mobile device IDs, for example) to get a complete picture of each individual.
 This way, we can start to associate a journey that started with an email campaign and continued onto the website with the same customer.
-Bringing all of the information together around an individual or an account, is powered by something we call customer identity resolution.
+We think of this as a cross-device identity.

-As the amount of consumer data grows, however, companies must be aware of and respect data privacy concerns.
-Many consumers are willing to have some of their data used to deliver personalized experiences, but they expect that companies will protect this data and use it ethically.
-These are the building blocks of a trusting relationship with customers, and companies need to use consumer data in the right ways, with the customer’s consent.
+As the amount of consumer data grows, companies must be aware of and respect data privacy concerns.
+Many consumers are willing to have some of their data used to deliver magical, personalised experiences, but they expect that companies will protect this data and use it ethically.
+These are the building blocks of a trusting relationship with customers, and companies need to use consumer data in the right ways.

 What are customer data platforms used for?